 The Club is fortunate to be home to two of England’s best International Players, Mark and Luke Tomlinson.
 They split their time between England and Argentina, playing the high goal.

-How many polo ponies does your club currently have?
+How many polo ponies does Beaufort Polo Club have?

 The Club has stabling for up to 180 horses and during the height of the polo season the Club has 220 horses and 40 grooms onsite.

-Where do your members typically buy their horses?
+Where do Beaufort Polo Club members typically buy their horses?

 There is a good local source of horses for sale but some people buy them in from across the globe including Argentina, South Africa, Australia and New Zealand importing them.
 Some members breed and produce their own horses including the vital ROR (Retraining of Racehorses).
 Just down the road from the Club is Tomlinson Equine, pioneers in equine embryo transfer.
 We have foals onsite during the winter and many young horses begin their career at the Club.